ovh/docs/pages/platform/kubernetes-k8s/installing-artifactory/guide.en-gb.md

 xxxxxxxxyyyyyyyyyyyyyxxxxxxxxxxxxxxxxxxxxxyyyyyyyyyyyyxxxxxxxxxx
 </code></pre>

-> The two warning messages are not important.
+> The two warning messages are not important and have no impact.

 ### Install Jfrog Artifactory with Helm